 When a computer program takes data and processes it to reach a result, there can be serious questions about the validity of the process.
 If the input is hearsay, then the output is hearsay.
-If the hearsay input meets an exception to the hearsay rule, then the output should meet the same objection.
+If the hearsay input meets an exception to the hearsay rule, then the output should meet the same exception.
 In many instances, the calculations or processing performed by the computer program will require proof of accuracy.
 The validity of standardized software, such as a Texas Instruments business calculator, are not suspect and should be easy to authenticate.
 For proprietary software that makes calculations or generates charts or graphs based on non-standardized programming, the validity of the program is definitely in issue.
-For example, in a spreadsheet, the proponent will need to establish that correct formulas were entered into the spreadsheet.
+For example, in an electronic spreadsheet, the proponent will need to establish that correct formulas were entered into the spreadsheet.
 Professor Raymond R. Panko, of the University of Hawaii College of Business Administration, published a paper in 1998 entitled What We Know About Spreadsheet Errors.
 Prof. Panko said: ". . .
 [A] number of consultants, based on practical experience, have said that 20% to 40% of all spreadsheets contain errors."
 Prof. Panko also cites a number of scientific studies of spreadsheet programming that suggest high error rates are common.
 Prof. Panko goes on to dissect the process of spreadsheet programming to determine areas of likely errors.
-In speciallydesigned software, the validity of the programming approach can be a big concern.
+In specially-designed software, the validity of the programming approach can be a big concern.
+An example would be a computer-based model used to calculate future lost profits.
 In such situations, the underlying code should be made available in discovery so that the operation of the program can be checked and the program can be tested.